How to Free Up Disk Space – Using Online Storage to Clear Space on Your Local Hard Drive in 2024

 Hard drive space is a precious resource, especially on laptops that don’t have many expansion options.
 Luckily, there are a few easy ways to free up space.
 Read on to learn how to clear disk space with cloud storage.

 When buying a computer, you might consider how much storage it has.
 However, between system and program files you can’t delete, junk files that build up over time and personal data, you’ll still run out eventually.
-If that’s happened to you, learning how to clear disk space with cloud storage can save you from the unfortunate fate of having to delete your precious data.
+If that’s happened to you, learning how to free up disk space with cloud storage can save you from the unfortunate fate of having to delete your precious data.

 Although we’ll be focusing on using cloud storage in this article, you can also choose to use an external drive to get more room on your computer.
 This will usually give you faster transfer speeds — especially with a solid state drive — but you’ll also have to consider the failure rate of physical media and the chance it’ll get damaged in a fire or flood.